Nazgul07/wheel-datastructure/README.md

 # wheel-datastructure

-A generic data structure that represense a Wheel.
+A C# generic data structure that represense a Wheel.
 Similar to a Stack, but can rotate the current position.